 - 2 cloves garlic whole and peeled

-- Heat oil in the cast iron skillet and sear the chuck roast for about 2-3 minutes on both sides then place onion under the roast to lift it slightly off from the bottom of the pan.
+- Heat oil in the cast iron skillet (or heavy dutch oven) and sear the chuck roast for about 2-3 minutes on both sides then place onion under the roast to lift it slightly off from the bottom of the pan.

-- Pour the beef broth, water, and Worcestershire, over the roast and arrange garlic, carrots, and Brussel sprouts around the roast.
+- Pour the beef broth, water, and Worcestershire, over the roast and arrange garlic, carrots, and Brussels sprouts around the roast.